-Everyone wants to visit Venice and experience its much talked about beauty.
-From Ernest Hemingway to Ezra Pound to Italo Calvino to Thomas Mann, several known writers and poets have raved about this unique city.
+Everyone wants to visit Venice and see its uniqueness.
+From Ernest Hemingway to Ezra Pound to Italo Calvino to Thomas Mann, several known writers and poets have raved about this city.
 But let’s face it, traveling to Venice can be expensive, overwhelming and crowded.

-Taking this cue, I, along with some fellow bloggers, have compiled a list of travel tips for a trip to the City of Canals.
-We know Venice is touristy so we have tried to encapsulate whatever it is that will help you on your lovely Venetian Trip.
-It wouldn’t hurt to read and follow good advice 🙂
+Taking this cue, my fellow bloggers and I have compiled a list of travel tips to the City of Canals.
+We know Venice is very touristy so we have tried to encapsulate some offbeat places that will help you on your lovely Venetian trip!
+Buon divertimento!

-My suggestion– Head to Caffe Florian and do some people watching (Italian style) It’s where Hemingway and Dickens frequented.
+10. Italophilia Tip (my suggestion)– Head to Caffe Florian and do some people watching (Italian style) It’s where Hemingway and Dickens frequented.
 Make sure you have a vino there, it is worth the money.
-It’s okay to splurge a little 😉